 The length of the voice-over will automatically cause the block timespan to lengthen or shorten according to what you record.
 You can record over a section as many times as you need to get it right.

 However, all voice-overs must be done by block and can only be done in the program.
-This is great for editability and let you change snippets easily, but is less effective for large videos or those who prefer to record all in one shot.
+This is great for editability and lets you change snippets easily, but is less effective for large videos or those who prefer to record all in one shot.
 You cannot upload your own voice-over file, which is probably a good thing since you would need to split it into small clips to use anyway.

 Templates & Customization

 All videos in Animoto, regardless of style, use one of their templates.
 You can not create a video from a blank template.

 For slideshow videos, the template dictates the type of transitions, text, and color scheme.
 There are dozens of themes to choose from, sorted by occasion.
 You definitely won’t run out anytime soon or be forced to reuse one unless you want to.

-Marketing videos don’t have quite as many options, but they have greater customization features which should compensate.
+Marketing videos don’t have quite as many options, but they have greater customization features that should compensate.
 They also come in two different aspect ratios — 1:1 and the classic landscape 16:9.
 The former is more applicable to social media advertisements, while the latter is universal.

 There are nine 1:1 templates and eighteen 16:9 marketing options.
 If you don’t like a theme, you can add your own custom blocks or delete the provided sections.
 However, they are generally well-laid out with well-designed graphics, so you may find this unnecessary.